Atomsk865/DownloadsOrganizeR/docs/INSTALL.md

    ```

 3. The installer will:

 - Install NSSM (Non-Sucking Service Manager)
 - Copy `Organizer.py` to `C:\Scripts`
 - Create a Windows service named `DownloadsOrganizer`
 - Configure logs in `C:\Scripts\service-logs\`

 4. The service starts automatically and organizes Downloads in real time.

+### One-Click Installer (Batch)

+Prefer a guided setup?
+Run `Setup-Installer.bat` from the repository root.
+It provides a menu to:

+- Install the Windows service (calls the PowerShell installer)
+- Start the dashboard locally with prompts for credentials
+- Uninstall the service via NSSM

 ## Local Development (No Service)